Wholeness does not mean perfection. It means embracing brokenness as an integral part of life.

 Today’s Practice: Release Perfection

-In his introduction to this guided practice, Grateful Living CEO Joe Primo shares, “Every day for more than a year, I read a sticky note I mounted to my computer monitor with a quote from Mary Wollstonecraft Shelley: ‘The beginning is always today.’
+To get started, listen to this guided practice from Grateful Living CEO Joe Primo.
+In his introduction to this guided practice, he writes, “Every day for more than a year, I read a sticky note I mounted to my computer monitor with a quote from Mary Wollstonecraft Shelley: ‘The beginning is always today.’
 It is my ode to imperfection, an acknowledgment that nothing will ever be complete and I can always start again.”
 He then invites us on a liberating journey to release our expectations of perfection as if it were our last day on earth.

 Click here for an audio transcript.